Single-Molecule-Sequencing/PGx-prep/README.md

 # PGx-prep

-Preparatory post-adaptive-sampling demultiplex algorithms and HPC+Slurm solutions for processing BAM files ahead of the ONT's PGx workflow.
+Preparatory post-basecalling demultiplex algorithms and HPC+Slurm solutions for processing BAM files ahead of the ONT's PGx workflow.

 This repository provides a suite of Python scripts to automate the sorting, indexing, and merging of BAM files, tailored for high-performance computing (HPC) environments using the Slurm workload manager.